gnuradio/greps/grep-0001-coding-guidelines.md

 ### General Formatting Guidelines

 * Never submit code with trailing whitespace.
-* Try and keep line lengths to 79 characters, unless readability suffers.
+* Try and keep line lengths short, unless readability suffers.
 We often have to do fun things like SSH into machines and edit code in a terminal, and do side-by-side views of code on small-ish screens, so this is actually pretty helpful.
+Maximum line length is 100 characters, but keeping lines below 80 characters where sensible is a good guideline.
 * Always end a file with a newline.

 ### C++-specific Guidelines

+#### Implementation Guidelines

-* If in doubt, consult the [C++ Core Guidelines][https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md].
+* If in doubt, consult the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md).
   If the guidelines have an answer, and it works for you, just pick that.
   Rationale: Many things are subjective and it's a waste of energy discussing those.
-* Use Doxygen doc-blocks copiously.
-This makes it easier to maintain auto-generated documentation.
 * All things equal, prefer standard C++ constructs over Boost constructs (see also Boost guidelines).
 Rationale: Boost is a 3rd party dependency, and we want to keep those at a minimum.
 Also, Boost regularly makes